AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 <img width="601" height="76" alt="nuovo_single_channel_excel" src="https://github.com/user-attachments/assets/6d94164a-1274-48b9-bbcc-7f72193a0ba9" />

-* **Fraction_of_contaminated_signal**: the ratio between the duration of time intervals labeled as anomalies (and subsequently removed) and the total length of the signal.
+**Fraction_of_contaminated_signal** is the ratio between the duration of time intervals labeled as anomalies (and subsequently removed) and the total length of the signal.
+The other columns represent the results of two proposed channel selection GSPT offers.

+## Channel selection

+GSPT offers two automated algorithms to estimate the quality of an EGG recording and its channels.
+The first one is based on a Monte Carlo test with surrogates (IAAFWT).

+The other one is based on the Dominant Frequency (DF) coherence between the different channels of a recording.

 * **is_noise**: the result of a quality check via Monte Carlo surrogates (IAAFWT).
 If is_noise is "yes," the EGG features for that channel are not statistically distinguishable from IAAFWT noise.
 * **CV_selection_low_0.5CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
 For this threshold, the maximum DF difference allowed between channels is 0.5 cpm (0.0083 Hz).
 * **CV_selection_low_1CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
 For this threshold, the maximum DF difference allowed between channels is 1 cmp (0.016 Hz).